ppy/osu-wiki/news/2021/2021-02-01-mappers-report-january.md

 A new year means more exciting mapping contests - this time with the 3rd season of the famous osu!mania challenge, MaMaChaCha!

-Should you plan any contest in the future and would like to have it advertised in the Mappers’ Report, please contact [Feerum](https://osu.ppy.sh/users/4815717) with all the details about it!
+Should you plan any contest in the future and would like to have it advertised in the Mappers’ Report, please contact ::Feerum::{ user-id=4815717 } with all the details about it!

 ### Mania Mapping Chance Challenge